This article is written for Evolving Wellness by fitness expert Marta Montenegro.

 I want to increase body mass.
-Is protein enough?
+Is eating more protein enough?

-Protein will provide the amino acids necessary to build muscle and support other body functions.
-But you need other nutrients, like carbohydrates, to build mass.
+Protein will provide the amino acids necessary to build muscle and support other body functions, but you need other nutrients, like carbohydrates, to build mass.
 Carbs provide the energy necessary to train hard.
 If you balance the nutrients in your diet, protein may be converted into carbs to meet the energy demands of your nervous system and muscles.
-And make sure your sources of carbs are high in fiber, vitamins and minerals.
+Also, make sure your sources of carbs are high in fiber, vitamins, and minerals.